 Facility Fee - $68 per person, per semester

 Departure Fee - $115 per room to be paid upfront

 All fees are correct as at 19.10.2021

 If you need to cancel your booking you can do so by emailing us before you Contract Start.
 The Administration Fee and a one-week cancellation fee will apply.
 The remaining balance of any payments will be refunded to you.
 Cancellations on or after the start of your contract will be considered an early termination.
 This process for early terminations is outlined in the Accommodation Agreement in further detail.

 First years to Curtin University have the option to cancel their contract up until 14 days prior to the start of their contract without penalty.
 This cancellation can be processed, and balance of payments refunded to you, provided that documentation is received by the reservations team at least 14 days prior to the contract start date.
 This documentation must confirm non-acceptance/deferral of university offer or failure to be offered a place at the university.

 The agreement dates are set and approved by Curtin University, we are unable to amend the dates.
 You may arrive earlier if we have the availability for your preferred room types.

-When you make your application, you can choose from a Semester Contract (24 weeks), Annual Contract (48 weeks), and 2-year Contract (2 x 48 weeks).
+When you make your application, you can choose from a Semester Contract (24 weeks) or Annual Contract (48 weeks).